 A remarkable but esoteric fact is that the royal women conducted the affairs of Jaipur for years acting as regent queen (for juvenile king).
 Historians mark the period before Maharajah Sawai Ram Singh II with conspiracies and plots schemed by the royal ladies.
 The women lived in a separate enclave inside the City Palace called Zenana Deori.
 Another intriguing aspect is royal women of Jaipur court was people never addressed them by the first name.
 Their names always had the reference of the maiden Rajput clan or places to which they belonged.
 The most well-known case is Sisodia Rani who hailed from Sisodia clan of Mewar and Bhattiyani Ji from Bhati clan.

 The Pritam Niwas represent the most iconic section of Jaipur City Palace; pictures of the four City Palace gates are a massive hit on Instagram.
-It figures in the top places for Instagram worthy photos.
+It figures in the top places for Instagram worthy photos in Jaipur.

 Unlike today, Pritam Chowk was not accessible to everyone in the past.
 It overlooks the Pritam Mahal which remains a residential area of the royal family till date.
 As soon as we reached Pritam Chowk it started drizzling.